-First industrial interiors appeared in 50s.
-As then a lot of abandoned industrial buildings (former factories, manufactories, production halls) people (especially artists) become more and more interested in renting those, very well located spaces.
-Yet the majority of the industrial buildings used to be located in the urban surroundings.
+The first industrial interiors appeared in the 50s.
+As then a lot of abandoned industrial buildings (former factories, manufactures, production halls) people (especially artists) become more and more interested in renting those, very well located spaces.
+Yet, the majority of the industrial buildings used to be located in urban surroundings.

-The first characteristics of the industrial style are spacious interiors.
-Like I’ve just mentioned it is because of the nature of manufacturing buildings.
+Other characteristics of the industrial style are spacious interiors.
+As I’ve just mentioned, it is because of the nature of manufacturing buildings.
 The same thing can be associated with Bauhaus projects.
-The first building designed by Bauhaus school, had 6 rooms, however they were separated by movable walls.
+The first building, designed by the Bauhaus school, had 6 rooms, however, they were separated by movable walls.
 Thanks to this solution, it was possible to put 6 pieces into 1 big.
 If there is only one room, each of the parts should have particular functionality.
 What comes together with an open space, is the light.
-Second important element typical for industrial interior are big windows.
+The second important element typical for the industrial interior is big windows.
 As the source of light, so they cannot be covered with any kind of curtains.
-What goes hand in hand with a space, is high ceiling.
-This gives a freedom of arranging entresol and hence brings another functionality to the space.
+What goes hand in hand with space, is a high ceiling.
+This gives freedom of arranging entresol and hence brings another functionality to the space.

-Another similarity to Bauhaus principles are the colors – only light ones, like white, beige, grey.
-The only additional colors are allowed among the details and the possible colors were yellow, red and blue, so the basic colors.
+Another similarity to Bauhaus principles is the colors – only light ones, like white, beige, and gray.
+The only additional colors are allowed among the details and the possible colors were yellow, red, and blue, so the basic colors.
 Those basic colors are present also in Bauhaus-related art (Piet Mondrian’s pieces).
-Regarding accessories, there are only few accepted to avoid cluttering space.
+Regarding accessories, there are only a few accepted to avoid cluttering space.
 However, Bauhaus was less liberal on that – they wouldn’t rather accept accessories unless they don’t have any functionality.
-Form follow functions – it was said and nonfunctional object had no reason to exist.
-This leads to another common for an industrial style’s characteristics – the simplicity.
+Form follow functions – it was said, that nonfunctional objects had no reason to exist.
+This leads to another common for an industrial style’s characteristics – simplicity.

 Less is more

 Another style that has a lot in common with Bauhaus, is the minimalistic style.
-It was born around 50 years ago, however another strong influence is the Japanese aesthetics Wabi-Sabi and the zen philosophy that praises calm and order.
+It was born around 50 years ago, however, another strong influence is the Japanese aesthetics Wabi-Sabi and the zen philosophy that praises calm and order.
 Wabi-Sabi claims that beauty is about shaping the void.
 Decorating an object can ruin its nature.
-The best way to describe it is to say the less is more.
-The minimalists pay attention to the materials quality, the surfaces are smooth, there are no arcs, angels, concavities, bends.
-The furniture is strictly limited, so the functionality counts, because the functionality counts like on Bauhaus.
-They say that beauty is the matter of quality and the object can’t be only beautiful, it has to be functional and harmonious.
-They are focusing on the objects itself – how is it and what is it made of.
+The best way to describe it is to say that less is more.
+The minimalists pay attention to the quality of the material, the surfaces are smooth, and there are no arcs, angels, concavities, or bends.
+The furniture is strictly limited, so the functionality counts because the functionality counts like in Bauhaus.
+They say that beauty is a matter of quality and the object can’t be only beautiful, it has to be functional and harmonious.
+They are focusing on the object themselves – how is it and what is it made of.

-Another common details with Bauhaus are the colors: only the light, rather cold one are allowed, so white, black, blue, shades of gray.
-The furniture, as it has to be functional, consists of modules that can be set on many possible ways what of course make them more functional.
+Another common details with Bauhaus are the colors: only the light, rather cold one are allowed, so white, black, blue, and shades of gray.
+The furniture, as it has to be functional, consists of modules that can be set in many possible ways, which of course make them more functional.
 The furniture has contrasting colors to the walls.
-The accessories are not permitted, all the pieces of equipment should be hidden.
-There are no carpets, only mats what corresponds to the style’s roots, so Japanese culture.
+The accessories are not permitted, and all the pieces of equipment should be hidden.
+There are no carpets, only mats that correspond to the style’s roots, so Japanese culture.
 The only visible elements should be the ones that are used on regular basis.
 The paintings on the walls are permitted, but the possible patterns are limited to geometric figures or abstract art.
 Regarding geometric figures, they should be kept when it comes to lampshades, possibly the lamps can be glass.

-Bauhaus aesthetics and their postulates for sure stood the test of time.
-They are spread all around the world and let people create comfortable, functional and magnificent interiors where they can live their lives.
-This is the functionality of those objects and spaces that can impress people, not the unnecessary accessories nor inharmonious colors.
+Bauhaus’s aesthetics and their postulates for sure stood the test of time.
+They are spread all around the world and let people create comfortable, functional, and magnificent interiors where they can live their lives.
+This is the functionality of those objects and spaces that can impress people, not the unnecessary accessories or inharmonious colors.